apache/incubator-kie-tools/README.md

 1. After you've successfully built the project following the instructions above, go to `packages/serverless-logic-web-tools`.
 1. Open a terminal and run `pnpm start`.
 This will start a `webpack serve` instance with the Serverless Logic Web Tools resources.
 1. From now on you can use the development version of the Serverless Logic Web Tools by accessing `https://localhost:9020`.
+1. Run the CORS Proxy by running `pnpm start` at `packages/cors-proxy`.

 #### Standalone Editors (DMN and BPMN)